michael-robbins/rpi-k8s-ansible/kubernetes/metallb/README.md

 # MetalLB

-Provides a LoadBalancer type in Kubernetes emulating similar Cloud offerings like ALB and NLB's within AWS
+Provides a LoadBalancer type in Kubernetes emulating similar Cloud offerings like NLB's within AWS

-We setup MetalLB in 'layer 2 mode' for simplicity, and the 'concern' of all traffic flowing through a single ingress node isn't an issue given we're talking about Raspberry Pi's here.
+We setup MetalLB in 'layer 2 mode' for simplicity, but the only concern here is all traffic will flow through the single ingress node, this isn't *really* an issue given we're talking about Raspberry Pi's here.

 ## Prerequisites
 ```bash